-In other words, instead of being unthankful, he should appreciate the > gift.) > > The Origin Of – Don’t Look a Gift Horse In The Mouth > > What is the origin of this saying?
-Unfortunately, the origin of the > proverb “don’t look a gift horse in the mouth” originated, but we can > speculate.
-If we look at the phrase, it sounds like it came from a time > where, after receiving a horse as a gift was a regular occurrence.
-After > receiving this gift, people would literally look into the horse’s mouth. > This was considered a rude thing to do, but why is that?
-And for that > matter, why would someone look into the mouth of a horse? > > Anyways, this proverb goes back to at least the 16th century.
+In other words, instead of being unthankful, he should appreciate the > gift.) > > The Origin Of – Don’t Look a Gift Horse In The Mouth > > What is the origin of this common saying?
+Unfortunately, it is not clear > how the proverb “don’t look a gift horse in the mouth” originated, but > we can speculate.
+If we look at the phrase, it sounds like it came from > a time or place where receiving a horse as a gift was a regular > occurrence.
+After receiving this gift, people would literally look into > the horse’s mouth, which was considered rude.
+Why so? > > Anyways, this proverb goes back to at least the 16th century.
 For > example, John Heywood used it in a book of his called A dialogue > conteinyng the nomber in effect of all the prouerbes in the englishe > tongue, 1546: > > “Where gifts be given freely—east, west, north or south—No man ought to > look a given horse in the mouth.